NFL

 Mike Vrabel’s story with the New England Patriots is closely linked, following the franchise’s glorious eras in recent years.
 The now head coach already knows what it is like to be an NFL and Super Bowl champion with this team as a player—a feat he managed to repeat more than once.

-The former linebacker managed to win a total of three SB titles alongside his teammates in Foxborough: XXXVI, XXXVIII, and XXXIX.
+Vrabel managed to win a total of three SB titles as a linebacker with the Patriots: XXXVI, XXXVIII, and XXXIX.
 Not only that, he was also a Pro Bowler and a First-Team All-Pro, both in 2007.

 Vrabel is synonymous with greatness in New England and now, in his role as a head coach, he will look to once again lead the Patriots to the highest glory in this prestigious league.